-- There is an e-mail distribution list (ectu-ci@mlist.is.ed.ac.uk) for all Edinburgh-based ECTU chief investigators, which is used to disseminate useful information, ask the community questions, or convene meetings to discuss issues that affect them all.
-Responsibility for keeping it up-to-date lies with ECTU. - An additional e-mail distribution list dedicated to new CIs could be created. - There is an MS Teams group for all Edinburgh-based ECTU CIs (https://teams.microsoft.com/l/team/19%3a0a72e37deb944efe8953cd26b98f6c7c%40thr ead.tacv2/conversations?groupId=af4a7531-757f-4c8f-94da c8e9802f03eb&tenantId=2e9f06b0-1669-4589-8789-10a06934dc61).
-Responsibility for keeping this up-to-date lies with ECTU. - Face-to-face meetings are likely to be most valuable, especially to new CIs who don't already know the CI community.
+- There is an e-mail distribution list (ectu-ci@mlist.is.ed.ac.uk) for all Edinburgh-based CIs of clinical trials currently active in ECTU, which is used to disseminate useful information, ask the community questions, or convene meetings to discuss issues that affect them all.
+Responsibility for keeping it up-to-date lies with ECTU. - There is an additional e-mail distribution list (ectu-ci-community@mlist.is.ed.ac.uk) that includes CIs of closed clinical trials that were run by ECTU, as well as people identified by ECTU CAG and others in Edinburgh who might be new CIs of clinical trials in the future. - There is an MS Teams group for all Edinburgh-based ECTU CIs (https://teams.microsoft.com/l/team/19%3a0a72e37deb944efe8953cd26b98f6c7c%40thread.tacv2/conversations?groupId=af4a7531-757f-4c8f-94da-c8e9802f03eb&tenantId=2e9f06b0-1669-4589-8789-10a06934dc61), that is managed by an ECTU Research Coordinator and the ECTU clinical director. - Face-to-face meetings are likely to be most valuable, especially to new CIs who don't already know the CI community.